Santa Clara University Faculty

 In collaboration with faculty, our goal is to provide at least 10% of all graduating students with opportunities to learn about social entrepreneurship during their time at SCU.
 You can learn more about our plans in The Road to 500: Miller Center’s Campus Engagement Strategy.

 Miller Center advances the teaching of social entrepreneurship through annual faculty development workshops and the Miller Center Teaching Resource Library.
 The workshop introduces the field of social entrepreneurship, shares resources for curriculum development, and lays the foundation for co-creating meaningful research projects.
 This workshop was designed on the principle of value exchange: faculty can access substantial resources to integrate social entrepreneurship into their teaching and research, and Miller Center develops a campus network of faculty partners to pursue its strategic goals — all in a spirit of collegiality.
-The 2021 workshop agenda and many teaching resources are available to all.
-The 2022 workshop followed a similar agenda.
+The 2023 workshop agenda and teaching resources are available to all.

 The social enterprise movement is a broad and diverse global movement of innovative social sector leaders that launch and grow enterprises which measure their success by the change they create in marginalized communities.